-The following committees/organizations will have a Board representative as identified at the annual organization meeting:
+The following committees/organizations will have a Board representative as identified at the annual organization meeting of the Board:

-- 1. Alberta School Boards Association (ASBA) Zone 2/3
+1. Alberta School Boards Association (ASBA) Zone 2/3

-- 1.1.
-Purpose:
+1.1 Purpose:

-- 1.1.1.
-Represent the Board at meetings of ASBA Zone 2/3
+1.1.1 Represent the Board at meetings of ASBA Zone 2/3

-- 1.2.
-Powers and Duties

-- 1.2.1.
-Attend ASBA Zone 2/3 meetings.

-- 1.2.2.
-Represent the Board's position and interests at the Zone level.

-- 1.2.3.
-Communicate to the Board at the next regular meeting the work of ASBA Zone 2/3.
+- 1.2.1 Attend ASBA Zone 2/3 meetings. - 1.2.2 Represent the Board's position and interests at the Zone level. - 1.2.3 Communicate to the Board at the next regular meeting the work of ASBA Zone 2/3 or sooner as circumstances are required.

-- 1.3.
-Membership

-- 1.3.1.
-One Trustee, one alternate
+1.3.1 One (1) Trustee and one (1) alternate

-- 1.4.
-Meetings

-- 1.4.1.
-As called by ASBA Zone 2/3
+1.4.1 As called by ASBA Zone 2/3

-- 2. Public School Boards Association of Alberta (PSBAA)
+2. Public School Boards Association of Alberta (PSBAA)

-- 2.1.
-Purpose:
+2.1 Purpose:

-- 2.1.1.
-Represent the Board at meetings of PSBC
+2.1.1 Represent the Board at meetings of the Public School Boards Council (PSBC)

-- 2.2.
-Powers and Duties

-- 2.2.1.
-Attend PSBC and PSBAA meetings.

-- 2.2.2.
-Represent the Board's position and interests at PSBC meetings.

-- 2.2.3.
-Communicate to the board at the next regular meeting with work of PSBC
+- 2.2.1 Attend PSBC and PSBAA meetings. - 2.2.2 Represent the Board's position and interests at the PSBC meetings. - 2.2.3 Communicate to the board at the next regular meeting the work of PSBC, or sooner as circumstances are required.

-- 2.3.
-Membership

-- 2.3.1.
-One Trustee, one alternate
+2.3.1 One (1) Trustee and one (1) alternate

-- 2.4.
-Meetings

-- 2.4.1.
-As called by PSBC/PSBAA
+2.4.1 As called by PSBC/PSBAA

-Legal Reference: Section 60, 61, 62, 63, 68, 113, School Act
+Amended:February 19, 2020Legal References:Section 33 (1K) Education Act

-POLICY MAKING
+Policy 10 POLICY MAKING

 Policy development is a key responsibility of the Board.
-Policies constitute the will of the Board in determining how the District will operate.
+Policies constitute the will of the Board in determining how the Division will operate.
 Policies provide effective direction and guidelines for the action of the Board, Superintendent, staff, students, electors and other agencies.
-Policies also serve as sources of information and guidelines to all who may be interested in or connected with the operation of the District.
+Policies also serve as sources of information and guidelines to all who may be interested in or connected with the operation of the Division.
 Adoption of new Board policies or revision of existing policies is solely the responsibility of the Board.

-The Board shall be guided in its approach to policy making by ensuring adherence to the requirements necessary to provide public education and compliance with the School Act and provincial as well as federal legislation.
+The Board shall be guided in its approach to policy making by ensuring adherence to the requirements necessary to provide public education and compliance with the Education Act and provincial, as well as federal legislation.
 Further, the Board believes that the development and review of policies are enhanced when the process allows for the meaningful involvement of staff and other interested groups and persons where appropriate.

-Board policies shall provide an appropriate balance between the responsibility of the Board to develop the broad guidelines to guide the District and the opportunity for the Superintendent to exercise professional judgment in the administration of the District.
+Board policies shall provide an appropriate balance between the responsibility of the Board to develop the broad guidelines to guide the Division and the opportunity for the Superintendent to exercise professional judgment in the administration of the Division.